nezaj/Reference/python.md

 The execution of a function introduces a new symbol table used for the local variables of the function.
 More precisely, all variable assignments in a function store the value in the local symbol table; whereas variable references first look in the local symbol table, then in the local symbol tables of enclosing functions, then in the global symbol table, and finally in the table of built-in names.
 Thus, global variables cannot be directly assigned a value within a function (unless named in a global statement), although they may be referenced.

 ### Default argument values
-Default values for a paramter is evaluated only once.
+Default values for a parameter is evaluated only once.
 This makes a difference when the default is a mutable object such as a list, dictionary, or instances of most classes.
 For example, the following function accumulates the arguments passed to it on subsequent calls
 ```
 def f(a, L=[]):
     L.append(a)